Triplany/VAL_protocol/docs/README.md

 ## Overview

 VAL Protocol is a robust, blocking-I/O file transfer protocol library written in C, designed for reliable file transfers across diverse network conditions and embedded systems.
-The protocol features **continuous streaming mode** (15-20x faster than pure windowing), adaptive transmission that automatically adjusts to network quality, comprehensive resume capabilities with CRC verification, and a powerful abstraction layer that separates protocol from transport/filesystem/system - enabling custom encryption, compression, hardware acceleration, and use with any byte source.
+The protocol features a simple bounded-window flow control with adaptive tuning that automatically adjusts to network quality, comprehensive resume capabilities with CRC verification, and a powerful abstraction layer that separates protocol from transport/filesystem/system - enabling custom encryption, compression, hardware acceleration, and use with any byte source.

 ## Documentation Structure